 The amount of money lost or won does not determine when gambling becomes problematic.
 Gambling becomes a problem when it causes a negative impact on any area of the person’s life.

 How can a person be addicted to something that isn't a substance?

 Although no substance is ingested, someone with a gambling problem gets the same effect from gambling as one might get from taking a drug or drinking alcohol.
 But just as tolerance develops to drugs or alcohol, a person with gambling problems finds that it takes more and more of the gambling experience to achieve the same emotional effect as before.
 This creates an increased urge for the activity and the person finds they have less and less ability to resist as the craving grows in intensity and frequency

 Are individuals with gambling problems usually addicted to other things too?

 It is generally accepted that people with one addiction are more at risk to develop another.
 Some individuals with gambling issues also find they have a problem with alcohol or drugs.
 This does not, however, mean that if you have a gambling problem you are guaranteed to become addicted to other things.
 Some people with gambling problems never experience any other addiction because no other substance or activity gives them the same feeling as the gambling does.
 There also appears to be evidence of family patterns regarding dependency as many people experiencing problems with gambling report one or both parents had a drinking and or gambling problem.

 How widespread is problem gambling in the U.S.?

-2 million U.S. adults (1%) are estimated to meet criteria for severe gambling problems in a given year.
-Another 4-6 million (2-3%) would be considered to have mild or moderate gambling problems; that is, they do not meet the full diagnostic criteria for gambling addiction but meet one of more of the criteria and are experiencing problems due to their gambling behavior.
-Research also indicates that most adults who choose to gamble are able to do responsibly.
+2 million U.S. adults (1%) are estimated to meet the criteria for severe gambling problems in a given year.
+Another 4-6 million (2-3%) would be considered to have mild or moderate gambling problems; that is, they do not meet the full diagnostic criteria for gambling addiction but meet one or more of the criteria and are experiencing problems due to their gambling behavior.
+Research also indicates that most adults who choose to gamble are able to do it responsibly.